Sarah Angliss

 Loving the Machine – TEDx talk

-In this optimistic view of mechanisation for TEDx Brighton (2011), I reveal some surprising connections between two types of dance music, inspired by the relentless beat of the factory machine, which flourished two centuries apart.
+In this optimistic view of mechanisation for TEDx Brighton (2011), Sarah reveals some surprising connections between two types of dance music, inspired by the relentless beat of the factory machine, which flourished two centuries apart.
 The earliest was devised by women working in Lancashire cotton mills.

 Infrasonic – haunted music?